You’ve decided to sell your home.

 - Vents (and replace filters)

 Transform your space by staging your home

-You’re in the final steps of getting your house ready to sell.
+You’re in the final steps of getting your home ready to sell.

-You need buyers to envision themselves living in your home.
+But you need one final touch to help buyers envision themselves living in your home.

 Now look at this one:

 You shouldn’t think twice about staging your home if it’s going to be vacant when selling.

 Online photos of a vacant home make a bad first impression.

 And a bad first impression can drastically reduce buyer interest and prolong the home selling process.